MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 To configure the Azure AD environment for Azure Information Protection, follow the guidance in [Activating the protection service from Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/activate-service).

 Once the service is activated you will need PowerShell components for the next steps.
-Follow [Administering the Azure Rights Management service by using Windows PowerShell](https://docs.microsoft.com/information-protection/deploy-use/administer-powershell) to accomplish this.
+Follow [Administering protection from Azure Information Protection by using PowerShell](https://docs.microsoft.com/information-protection/deploy-use/administer-powershell) to accomplish this.

 ### Getting your Tenant ID